 Microbiology media used to settle plates, active air samples and touch plate monitoring of the gloves do not contain neutralizing agents.
 Ob7: Procedures for the preparation of master production and control records are not followed.

 a.
 Master copies of raw data forms are available on a shared computer drive in the microbiology lab which can be modified with batch information and printed.

 b.
 Blank GMP forms can be copied by laboratory of production personnel.

 c.
 No effective way to ensure reconciliation of documents.
 QA does not reconcile the forms issued and returned if no additional pages were re-issued.
 Ob8: Appropriate controls are not exercised over computer or related systems to assure that changes to master production records and control records or other records are instituted only by authorized personnel.

-During inspection it was noted that computers used in the laboratories and production areas had recent files deleted from the system and the “Recycle Bin” was emptied.
+During inspection it was noted that computers used in the laboratories and production areas had recent files [word and excel] deleted from the system and the “Recycle Bin” was emptied.
 Repeated false statements were provided by multiple employees before admitting the deletion of files.

 Filter integrity test results can be deleted from the Sartorious tester, glove integrity test can be deleted, production supervisor has access to change the data/ time on the system.
 Ob9: Data is not documented contemporaneously.

 a.
 Repeat observation – sampling records does not have the sign or date of the record, environmental sampling records are not made at the time of sampling.